cran/ggstatsplot/README.md

 ## `ggscatterstats`

-This function creates a scatterplot with marginal histograms/boxplots/density/violin/densigram plots from `ggExtra::ggMarginal` and results from statistical tests in the
+This function creates a scatterplot with marginal distributions overlaid on the axes (from `ggExtra::ggMarginal`) and results from statistical tests in the subtitle:
-subtitle:

 ``` r
 ggstatsplot::ggscatterstats(